 Yes, it sounds scary considering its legal standing.
 You can get a DMCA takedown notice if you host or manage websites or post any content online.

-The first thing you should do is calm down, relax and be honest to yourself.
-Think about whether you committed the copyright infringement intentionally or unintentionally.
+The first thing you should do is calm down, relax, and be honest with yourself.
+Think about whether you committed copyright infringement intentionally or unintentionally.
 If you find yourself guilty of doing this, then the best thing you can do is to rectify the mistake.
 Immediately locate the infringed content and take it down as soon as possible.

 Other possibilities could be that you consciously used the copyrighted content within the boundaries of Fair Use.
 If that’s so, then contact the notifier and share the details of the work you used their copyrighted content for.
 It’s quite possible that you will sort this issue out and come to an agreement with the owner of the copyrighted content.